electric-cloud-community/EC-Kubernetes/dsl/procedures/createConfiguration/preface.md

 1. Base address of API Endpoint URL
 2. Bearer token which has authorization to access API.

-    Use the following steps for creating a bearer token:
+    Use the following steps for creating a service account and obtaining the service account bearer token:

     * Download the Kubeconfig file from your Kubernetes cluster.
 Or if you have direct access to Kubectl shell of the cluster, that will work too.
     * You will need to install Kubectl (http://kubernetes.io/docs/user-guide/prereqs/) or have access to Kubectl shell